Why Nanotechnology applications can play God´s role?

 Can you imagine yourself speaking any language without previous lessons?
 Well, according to Kurzweil predictions, this may happen if those nanobots work for us.

-Computers are also on the way to use Nanotechnology to reduce the size of their fundamental components.
-Nowadays, hardware developers manage to create microprocessors which are 22 nanometers size, but Intel predicts that by 2022 they will be just 5 nanometers.
+Computers are also on the way to use Nanotechnology applications to reduce the size of their essential components.
+Recently, hardware developers managed to create microprocessors which are 22 nanometers size, but Intel predicts that by 2022 they will be just 5 nanometers.

 The Grey Goo